svaradarajan1982/MIDS-W205_Raj/answer_questions/correlation/README.md

 ## Correlation between survey scores and procedural variance

-Data Shows negative correlation between survey scores and procedural variance i.e. greater the survey scores lower the procedural variance and vice-versa which sounds intuitive.
+Data Shows negative correlation between survey scores and procedural variance i.e. greater the survey scores lower the procedural variance and vice-versa which sounds intuitive because procedures that have less variance is expected to have greater positive feedback and are more likely to matured procedures.
 Correlation Coefficient of -0.22 indicates a medium sized effect.

 ```